What Is Chemical Evolution?

 Fatty Acids remain suspended in warm water, growing in number as the cycle repeats.
 When fatty acid concentrations are high enough, they bunched together, automatically self-assembling into a stable ball!
 It happens because water molecules are attracted to the oxygen heads of the fatty acids, sort of like a magnet.
 But water repels their oily carbon tails.

-These containers have a brand new ability.
+These containers have a brand-new ability.
 They can trap other molecules, creating a new environment for chemical evolution to continue working within!
 It’s important to note that these membranes are not considered living creatures.
 They can’t reproduce on their own the same way living cells do.

 The development of these membranes and many other molecules and chemical systems that scientists have observed demonstrate a fundamental principle: Chemical Evolution can give new characteristics and abilities.
 Because of this, scientists hypothesize that chemical evolution could give rise to systems that are fully capable of reproduction under the right circumstances!

-If they are correct, this will bridge the gap between Chemical Evolution and Biological Evolution, demonstrating that chemistry can give rise to life!
+If correct, this will bridge the gap between Chemical Evolution and Biological Evolution, demonstrating that chemistry can give rise to life!
 Scientists at the Center for Chemical Evolution and other research groups worldwide are working hard to test this hypothesis.

 So to sum things up, the main difference between Chemical Evolution and Biological Evolution is that Chemical Evolution can produce new characteristics and abilities without depending on reproduction.
-Because of this, Chemical Evolution is being investigated as a possible cause for the origin of life.
+Because of this, Chemical Evolution is being investigated as a possible cause of the origin of life.

 More Articles: